MeinChef/UDL-Loss-Fitting/README.md

 ## The Optimisation Path on the Loss Surface

-To show the part of the loss surface, on which the model performs the optimisation, we did a PC-Analysis on the weights of the model during training.
+To show the part of the loss surface on which the model performs the optimisation, we did a PC-Analysis on the weights of the model during training.
 This gave us roughly the section that is relevant, and the anchor for which we calculated the grid. [src/vis_loss.py](./src/vis_loss.py#L267)

 ```python